dotnet/roslyn/Performance-Investigations.md

     1. Large time spent in `clr!WKS::GCHeap::WaitUntilGCComplete`
 * In the **GC Heap Alloc Ignore Free** window in PerfView
     1. Large "Totals Metric" at the top of the window

+GC problems are typically caused by one of the following:

+1. **Allocation rate:** Code allocates large numbers of objects, requiring GC to run frequently to clean them up
+2. **Memory pressure:** A large working set (which could be managed or unmanaged memory) is held by an application, leaving only a small amount of free memory space for the garbage collector to operate within.
+Increased memory pressure reduces the allocation rate required to cause observable performance problems.